The Cruelty Men

 By: Emer Martin

 ‘The Cruelty Men is a tidal wave that drags you like a piece of debris through Irish history from the ice age to gangland Dublin.
 A bible of f–cked up Irishness.’ – Irvine Welsh

 This novel is a new work from the prize-winning author Emer Martin.
 Her first novel, Breakfast in Babylon, won Book of the Year 1996 at the prestigious Listowel Writers’ Week.

-In The Cruelty Men, two Irelands run in stark parallel.
-A gentle country of fairy rings, blackberry picking, and poker evenings with the local priest masks a system in which the Church and State incarcerate the vulnerable for profit.
+In The Cruelty Men, two Irelands run in stark parallel: a gentle land of fairy rings, blackberry picking, and poker evenings with the local priest, and a system in which the Church and State incarcerate the vulnerable for profit.
 The intimacy of the first person accounts draws the reader into the world of each character.
 Their stoicism makes their suffering all the more moving and dignified.

 A delightful abundance of poetic and surreal phrases, quips and curses in this book give it a vitality and authenticity.
 Poignant and swift, The Cruelty Men tells an unsentimental yet emotional tale of survival in a country proclaimed as independent but subjugated by silence.